About WCM

 Wilkinsburg Community Ministry Programs include:

-- Operation Backpack – provides backpacks for Wilkinsburg school children through the district.
+• Operation Backpack – provides backpacks for Wilkinsburg school children